e-Contract/ethereum-resource-adapter/README.md

 </h:inputText>
 ```

-Example conversation from wei to ether:
+Example conversion from wei to ether:
 ```
 xmlns:eth="urn:be:e-contract:ethereum:jsf"